<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <figure class="wp-block-image size-full"><img fetchpriority="high" decoding="async" width="305" height="423" src="https://agileparenting.net/wp-content/uploads/Poster.png" alt="" class="wp-image-2623" srcset="https://agileparenting.net/wp-content/uploads/Poster.png 305w, https://agileparenting.net/wp-content/uploads/Poster-216x300.png 216w" sizes="(max-width: 305px) 100vw, 305px" /></figure>

-<figure class="wp-block-image size-large"><img decoding="async" width="1024" height="768" src="https://agileparenting.net/wp-content/uploads/Antonia-1024x768.webp" alt="" class="wp-image-2596" srcset="https://agileparenting.net/wp-content/uploads/Antonia-1024x768.webp 1024w, https://agileparenting.net/wp-content/uploads/Antonia-300x225.webp 300w, https://agileparenting.net/wp-content/uploads/Antonia-768x576.webp 768w, https://agileparenting.net/wp-content/uploads/Antonia-1536x1152.webp 1536w, https://agileparenting.net/wp-content/uploads/Antonia.webp 1970w" sizes="(max-width: 1024px) 100vw, 1024px" /><figcaption class="wp-element-caption">Antonia&#8217;s (aged 5) first experience with AgiLego.
-She helped to prepare the LEGO blocks for an AgiLego simulation which Pan Ke and I had to deliver at one of our clients.</figcaption></figure>
+<figure class="wp-block-image size-large"><img decoding="async" width="1024" height="768" src="https://agileparenting.net/wp-content/uploads/Antonia-1024x768.webp" alt="" class="wp-image-2596" srcset="https://agileparenting.net/wp-content/uploads/Antonia-1024x768.webp 1024w, https://agileparenting.net/wp-content/uploads/Antonia-300x225.webp 300w, https://agileparenting.net/wp-content/uploads/Antonia-768x576.webp 768w, https://agileparenting.net/wp-content/uploads/Antonia-1536x1152.webp 1536w, https://agileparenting.net/wp-content/uploads/Antonia.webp 1970w" sizes="(max-width: 1024px) 100vw, 1024px" /><figcaption class="wp-element-caption">Antonia, aged five, had her first AgiLego experience by assisting with the preparation of LEGO blocks for a simulation that <a href="https://www.linkedin.com/in/clara-pan/">Pan Ke</a> and I facilitated at a client site.</figcaption></figure>

 <figure class="wp-block-image size-large is-resized"><img decoding="async" width="461" height="1024" src="https://agileparenting.net/wp-content/uploads/Daimler-461x1024.webp" alt="" class="wp-image-2597" style="width:840px;height:auto" srcset="https://agileparenting.net/wp-content/uploads/Daimler-461x1024.webp 461w, https://agileparenting.net/wp-content/uploads/Daimler-135x300.webp 135w, https://agileparenting.net/wp-content/uploads/Daimler.webp 664w" sizes="(max-width: 461px) 100vw, 461px" /><figcaption class="wp-element-caption">The development team organizing user stories in the backlog.</figcaption></figure>